 For example, if you are looking for a trainer who is considerate of your recent hysterectomy, you don't have to hope your local gym is going to provide.
 At Connect, we help women all over New Zealand through online video calls & our mobile app.

-When you go to the gym and see your personal trainer, you do your workout and go home.
+When you go to the gym and see your personal trainer, you do your workout and then go home.
 That's it, until your next session.

-Despite, having no physical contact with your trainer, you actually have access to them 24/7.
+With online training, despite having no physical contact with your trainer, you actually have access to them 24/7.

 Like I mentioned earlier, if you travel a lot, it can be hard to maintain a healthy lifestyle.
 Online trainers can give you a specific holiday program, or build your regular workout around your travel habits.
 Taking into consideration, availability of equipment and time available.